- Meets and instructs assigned classes in the locations and at times designated.

 - Strives by instruction and action to implement the district’s philosophy of education, instructional goals and objectives and performance expectations.

-- Highly qualified with required competency in the content area;
+- Highly qualified with required competency in the content area; and

-- Bachelor’s Degree with appropriate license;
+- Bachelor’s Degree with appropriate license; or

 - Master’s Degree with appropriate content area license preferred and/or expected within 5 years.